 Will my information become part of my academic record?

 - Mental/Behavioral Health support is a personal matter and all inquiries and sessions at the CPRC are private and confidential, and considered Protected Health Information (PHI); which is protected under state/federal laws and regulations governing privacy.
-It is not part of your academic or administrative record at IHCC.
+It is not be part of your academic or administrative record at IHCC.
 The CPRC’s policy prohibits the release of any PHI without proper authorization.
 PHI may be disclosed or released to any designated third party, only after receiving an explicit and informed written/signed authorization from you or a parent/legal guardian, as applicable.

 Will instructors, parents, spouse and/or friends know that I am in counseling?